Wadey56/todo-list/README.md

 # description

-this repository is a project completed as part of The Odin Project's [Project: Todo List]()
+this repository is a project completed as part of The Odin Project's [Project: Todo List](https://www.theodinproject.com/lessons/node-path-javascript-todo-list#introduction)

 ## skills and techniques

 in this project i will have utilised:

+- npm to install the date picker
+- webpack
+- custom config from my own template repo
+- knowledge on SOLID
+- factories / classes (depending how i design)
+- modules to keep code separated
-- skills
+- API for localStorage

 ## project notes

+get back into the habbit of commenting on blocks of code
+deign first, code later! i will be using Figma for this approach

 ## reflection